christian-draeger/pact-example/README.md

 # Pact Example

 This is an example project to demonstrate **Consumer Driven Contract Testing** via Pact.

+## Why?
+Because Pact is supporting so much languages and different ways of doing things and they have a distributed documentation it can get messy and a bit annoying to search or better say filter

+## What?
 The Example includes two applications where one is acting as a producer (webservice with rest endpoint) and a consumer
 (a CLI app that prints data received from the producer to console if executed).